CosmicEon/portfolio/README.md

 # My Portfolio

 Here is my portfolio site's code.
-I've build this site with the intent to showcase my works, for anyone interested in my skill set.
+I've build this site with the intent to showcase my works and skill set, for anyone interested in.

 ## 1.Technologies Used
 - HTML5
-- CSS3
+- CSS3, Sass
 - JavaScript (ES6)
+    - jQuery
+- Font-Awesome
+    - Font-mfizz

 ## 2.Getting started
 Clone the repository and then run: